SigNoz/signoz.io/docs/roadmap.md

 More longer term, we plan to ship the following items:

 ## Different retention period for different sources of logs data
-Different types of data has different retention requirements.
-Some applications need to store logs for 1 week, some for 1 months and some for 1 year.
+Different types of data have different retention requirements.
+Some applications need to store logs for 1 week, some for 1 month and some for 1 year.
 We will be building a solution to enable this.

 ## Multi-Tenancy
-One company should be able to onboard different team which have different datasets.
-Multi-tenancy enables users to manage multiple datasets in the same database.
+One company should be able to onboard different teams which have different datasets.
+Multi-tenancy enables users to manage multiple datasets in the same database without doing multiple installations of SigNoz.

 ## Cost Control
 - Monitoring and limiting team-wise quota